uptane/deployment-considerations/repositories.md

 If an external time source is implemented, the Primary SHOULD follow its stipulated  procedure for verifying the time.
 This procedure occurs after the vehicle version manifest is sent and will fulfill the [Download and check current time](https://uptane.github.io/papers/uptane-standard.1.1.0.html#check_time_primary) step of the Uptane Standard.

-1. Gather the tokens from each Secondary ECU's version report.
 If the response of the external time source meets verification criteria, update the Primary ECU's clock and retain the time source response for distribution to Secondary ECUs.
 If it fails to meet this criteria, discard the response and continue the procedure without an updated time.

 #### ECU version report

-The ECU version report from each Secondary will contain a token to be sent to the external time source in whatever manner the implementer chooses.
-For example, the payload of the ECU version report sent from the Primary to the Director MAY contain the tokens sent to the Time Server.
-In this case, if any token is removed or changed, the signature will not match.
-To detect a replay attack, each token SHOULD be unique per ECU.
-As we expect that these updates will be relatively infrequent (e.g., due to a limited number of write cycles), there will be a sufficient number of tokens to make this possible.
+The ECU version report from each Secondary may contain a token to be sent to the external time source in whatever manner the implementer chooses.

 #### Changes to all ECUs